Automorphisms of relatively hyperbolic groups and the Farrell--Jones Conjecture: The periodic JSJ decomposition

 \section{The periodic JSJ decomposition}

 We now specialise to the tree we will use to prove that suspensions of one-ended relatively hyperbolic groups (under reasonable assumptions on the parabolic subgroups) satisfy the Farrell--Jones conjecture.
-Let $G$ be a one-ended relatively hyperbolic group and let $\Phi \in \Aut(G)$.
+Let $G$ be a hyperbolic group relative to $\calp$.
+Let $\calh_0$ be a finite set of conjugacy classes of finitely generated subgroups of $G$ such that $G$ is one-ended relative to $\mathcal{P} \cup \calh_0$.
+Let $\Phi \in \Aut(G,\mathcal{P} \cup \calh_0^{(t)})$.
 We explain in the following section the construction of $G$-trees which are naturally associated with $\Phi$.
+Note that for the results needed for the Farrell--Jones conjecture, we take $\calh_0$ to be empty; but we will need it to be non-empty for an argument in \cref{subsec:slender_peripherals}.